CaptRat-tiy/blog-assignment-with-react/README.md

 This sidebar should include a list of months when a blog entry has been made, along with a list of tags used on blogs.
 Clicking on a month or tag should show a filtered list of blog entries.
 Then modify this blog so that you can use blog entries as project entries, to include a video or screenshot.
 Visitors should be able to select a 'portfolio' tag to see your portfolio entries.

-Run npm run dev from terminal and then look at "localhost:8080" on your machine.
+If wanted to run local, revert indexTemp.html to index.html and "npm run dev" from terminal. displayed on "localhost:8080" on your machine.